 A&E on SlingTV

-For the first three months, the cheapest way to get A&E is to subscribe to Sling TV’s Orange package for $15/month.
-After that, it’s $25/month.
+For the first three months, the cheapest way to get A&E is to subscribe to Sling TV’s Orange package for 40% off the usual price of $30/month.

-Sling TV provides a live stream of FX so you are able to watch exactly what would be airing on FX just as if you had cable.
-It is included in its Cloud DVR program, so you can record shows for later if you pay an additional $5/month.
+Sling TV provides a live stream of A&E so you are able to watch exactly what would be airing on A&E just as if you had cable.
+Sling includes a cloud DVR, so you can record shows for later.

 With online access to A&E streaming, you will never miss great shows like “The First 48”, “kids behind bars: life on parole”, “Intervention,” “Live+Rescue”, and “Live PD”.

 Sling TV is available on Roku, Amazon Fire TV, Chromecast and more, so it’s not a problem to enjoy A&E on a TV, tablet, computer, or other smart devices.
 There are more channels available on Sling TV than what I’ve mentioned here.
 To find out more about what Sling TV has to offer, and more information about Sling TV device compatibility, check out this detailed review of Sling TV.

 The review includes information on a Sling TV free trial and ways to get discounted (and free) streaming devices so be sure to check it out.
 Currently, there are offers for a 7-day trial and free Amazon fire stick if you sign up for two months.